foundersandcoders/coursebook/src/workshops/typescript/index.md

 'task' is possibly 'undefined'.
 ```

-If you hover the `task` variable returned by `tasks.find` you'll see that it's type is `Task | undefined`.
+If you hover the `task` variable returned by `tasks.find` you'll see that its type is `Task | undefined`.
 That's because the `find` method on arrays is not guaranteed to find anything.
 If `complete` was passed an invalid `id` we'd end up with an undefined `task`.
 Trying to assign to the `status` property would cause a JS runtime error, which would crash our program.

 All the compiler errors can seem annoying, but TS is really trying to save us from ourselves!